Biotin Side Effects & Interactions - Questions & Answers - Page 7

 - Skin Related Effects

-Does biotin increase heart rate?
+Can biotin cause rapid heart rate?

 Key facts about Biotin